jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session03.md

+## Reading Quiz

+As always, we'll start this class with a short, simple quiz.
+This one will be a bit different - instead of answering questions, I'll ask you to demonstrate your skills.
+Start by downloading [this file](./resources/cdls_quiz.zip) and extracting it on your desktop.
+I'll give the rest of the instructions in class.

 ## What We'll Do In Class

 Today, we'll take a break from learning about the internet and focus on developing skills with the [Unix Command Line](https://en.wikipedia.org/wiki/Unix_shell) and understanding the [Directory Tree](https://andysbrainbook.readthedocs.io/en/latest/unix/Unix_01_Navigation.html) using a tool called [Terminus](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html), which is a web-based game that teaches how to use the command-line - I think it's really fun!
 Our focus will be on understanding the practicing essential commands to create, move, and manage files and directories.

 ## Homework

+### Send me an Email
+If you haven't yet, please continue checking the myNVCC website.
+As soon as you see a gmail account appear, open it and send me an email.
+Follow the specific instructions from [Session 2](./session.html?num=02)

 ### Part 1 - Practice with the Terminal